The Zulutrade Drawdown: how does it work

 Now you understand why I say that if you know certain things, you cannot make certain mistakes, and you can start with great benefit when you will look for your trusted Signal Provider.
 Indeed, the fact that this Signal Provider has 840 pips of drawdown instead of 207 pips may not be a problem, because everything is relative and proportional.

 Knowing that his Maximum Drawdown is 840 pips, you will simply adjust your calculations considering this value to find what assign him, how much leverage and lot size to give him.
-These are all calculations that we explain in details in the Investing GOLD area.

 The problem is to not base your calculations in the correct manner, as we show you instead.